aws-samples/mlops-pipeline-prestodb/blog_post.md

 PrestoDB and is read into Pandas through the [PrestoDB Python client](https://pypi.org/project/presto-python-client/).

-The end goal was to convert all the existing steps into a three-fold solution by utilizing SageMaker Pipelines to enable more frequent model re-training, optimized batch processing, while customers take advantage of flexibility of data access via an open-source SQL query engine:
+The end goal was to convert all the existing steps into a three-part solution by utilizing SageMaker Pipelines to enable more frequent model re-training and optimized batch transform:

 1. Implement a training pipeline
 2. Implement a batch transform pipeline (by connecting a SageMaker